 The DeCal Program offer students the chance to propose teaching something that they have trained in or feel passionate about.
 Students may propose a course, and if approved, will work with a faculty member to create a course description, syllabus, and semester-long class.
 Application forms are due the 8th week of the semester before the DeCal course is scheduled to begin.
 Visit the Capstone Experiences page for details, or check with the Undergraduate Advisor for help in creating possible DeCal courses.
-Other pre-requisites of this course exist and are explained in the application form.
 Please see below for Theater 98/198 DeCal Course Application.

 Does the Department have independent study opportunities?

 Yes.
 Students may create an independent study proposal with any faculty member and fill out the application form by the 12th week of the semester before the independent study is scheduled to begin.
-Other pre-requisites of this course exist and are explained in the application form for Theater 199, which can be found below.
+Other pre-requisites are outlined in the application form linked below.

 Do I have to perform in shows as a Theater and Performance Studies major?

 No, you do not have to perform to fulfill all of the participations required of the major.
 You can opt to participate in a variety of other ways (technical, design, directorial, etc.).
 For more specific questions regarding production rules and opportunities, see the Production FAQs.

 What kind of dance do you teach?

 The Dance and Performance Studies Major is focused on modern/contemporary dance technique, choreography, performance, and research.
 On occasion, we have offered courses on Ballet for the Contemporary Dancer and Afro-Haitian Dance.
 Other dance courses (ballet, tap, jazz, folk dance, hip-hop, ballroom, and modern) are offered by the Physical Education Program, but these courses are not connected with the Dance and Performance Studies Major.
 They are, however, wonderful complementary trainings to your work here in the Department.
 Excellent ballet courses are also available through Berkeley Ballet Theater, Oakland Ballet School, and San Francisco Ballet School.